Description, Symptoms & Causes

 [Prescription for Nutritional Healing [fourth edition] Phyllis A. Balch, CNC P. 749]

-Silverlab Colloidal Silver as Bruises, Poor Circulation & Varicose Veins Treatment
+Silverlab Colloidal Silver as Bruises, Poor Circulation & Varicose Veins Aid

 Apply topically to the affected area.
-Because of Silverlab’s anti-inflammatory properties, it can be used very successfully against phlebitis (inflammation of a vein) and thrombophlebitis (formation of a clot in an inflamed vein).
+Because of Silverlab’s anti-inflammatory properties, it may be used very successfully against ailments resulting from an inflamed vein.